skjaro/browsertrix-cloud/docs/deploy/index.md

 We have prepared a [Local Deployment Guide](./local) which covers several options for testing Browsertrix Cloud locally on a single machine, as well as a [Production (Self-Hosted and Cloud) Deployment](./production) guides to help with setting up Browsertrix Cloud for different production scenarios.

-Deployment-related administration tasks such as org export and import can be found in the [Administration Guide](./admin).
+Details on managing org export and import for existing clusters can be found in the [Org Import & Export](./admin/org-import-export) guide.